 Ironically, according to surveys, the younger generations in South Korea also are pessimistic about the idea of unifying with North Korea, given the divergent economic, ideological, and social systems between the two Koreas.

-In practice, North Korea lost the unification competition with South Korea decades ago, due to a crippled economy caused by its obsession of developing illicit nuclear weapons.
+In practice, North Korea lost the unification competition with South Korea decades ago, due to a crippled economy caused by its obsession with developing illicit nuclear weapons.
 Kim likely chose to abandon his country’s unification policy to consolidate his power amid food shortages, economic crises, and climate-related disasters.
 He might have been concerned that South Korea would pursue unification through absorption so that his family would not be able to run the country in the end.

 South Korean President Yoon Suk-yeol’s unification doctrine, introduced on August 15, is exactly what Kim fears.
 Yoon’s approach is based on “changing the minds of the North Korean people to make them ardently desire a freedom-based unification.”